Location: Copenhagen Zoo

 Sources: Copenhagen Zoo literature and Bear Conservation research.

-- Insufficient space.
-While just meeting the Manitoba standard for total land area (500 square metres for one or two polar bears with a further 150 square metres for each additional bear) the exhibit falls far short of our recommended minimum of two acres total area per bear.
+- Captive breeding programme with insufficient space.
+While just meeting the Manitoba standard for total land area (500 square metres for one or two polar bears with a further 150 square metres for each additional bear) the facility falls short of Newfoundland’s minimum standard of 4,500 square metres for two bears ( quoted in Zoocheck Canada, 1997).
 In a 21st century exhibit this is extremely disappointing.

 - Lack of vistas for the bears.